HardlyDifficult/Crypto/Litecoin.md

 ## Cons

  - It's ***just*** a slightly better version of Bitcoin.
-   - Other coins are changing the game, this is an incremental improvement.
+   - Other coins are changing the game; this is an incremental improvement.

 ## Questions

  - Relationship with Bitcoin / Bitcoin Core?
-    - I heard, but unable to confirm, that Bitcoin Core works with Litecoin.
+    - I have heard, but am unable to confirm, that Bitcoin Core works with Litecoin.

 <br><br><hr>  **Disclaimer**: I am not a financial adviser.
 This site includes my thoughts and non-expert opinions.
-Do not take action based on what you read here, do your own research and seek professional advice first.
+Do not take action based on what you read here; do your own research and seek professional advice first.

 Have a correction or something to add?
 Join us daily at [twitch.tv/HardlyDifficult](http://twitch.tv/HardlyDifficult).